nicholascloud/footnote.js/README.md

 - `superScript` - The string template that will be used for the content of the superscript tag.
 By default, this is `[#]` where the hash will be replaced with the footnote number.
 You can use whatever you want, but it has to have a hash in it where you want the number to be inserted.
 - `onOrdered` - An optional callback that is fired when the footnotes have been ordered in the document.
 The value of `this` in the callback is the element on which the plugin was invoked.
+- `offset` - Offsets footnote numbering by some number.
+For example, if the offset is 5, footnote numbering will begin at 6.
+The default is 0.
+Note that this will also add the HTML5 [start](http://www.w3schools.com/tags/att_ol_start.asp) attribute to the target element.
+If the target element is an ordered list its numbering scheme will be adjusted accordingly.

 See the demo.html document in this repository for an example of how this works.